-Lion One has undertaken drilling exploration activities in the Tuvatu project in several phases: limited exploration drilling from 2008 to 2010 and more extensive drilling in 2012-2013, 2016-2017, 2018 and the current program in 2019-22.
+Lion One has undertaken drilling exploration activities in the Tuvatu project in several phases: limited exploration drilling from 2008 to 2010 and more extensive drilling in 2012-2013, 2016-2017, 2018 and the current program in 2019-23.
 Detailed surface mapping, underground sampling, and surface sampling in the form of rock chip, trench and bench sampling, soil sampling and stream sediment sampling has been undertaken.
-Relogging and additional sampling of previously drilled core has been ongoing Bulk density samples have been taken on a systematic and regular basis of all drill core.
+Relogging and additional sampling of previously drilled core has been ongoing bulk density samples have been taken on a systematic and regular basis of all drill core.

 A core re-logging and re-sampling program was commenced with the objective of identifying mineralized intervals that were ignored by previous operators.
 As 3.0 g/t Au was the historical cut-off grade, Lion One geologists believed that the economic significance of many altered and mineralized zones within the hanging and foot walls were previously overlooked.
+To date, a total of 145 historic drill holes have been resampled, representing a total of 14,470 m of resampled drill core, and yielding a total of 21,820 samples.

 Lion One also completed 58 line km of Induced Polarization ("IP") survey and prepared additional lines to obtain further readings over areas with prospective chargeability and resistivity anomalies.
 The survey was initially planned to cover known mineral occurrences before extension to outlying areas.
 Lion One also completed 36 line km of soil sampling across the IP survey grid area.

 Geological mapping and sampling is ongoing.
 With the granting and completion of an access agreement on the Navilawa tenement, a comprehensive exploration program is commencing on the entire tenement package.
 A review of the entire tenement portfolio, has resulted in an updated exploration model of formation of the alkaline gold deposits at Tuvatu.
 Extensions of the Murau and Far West Lodes were mapped at surface over 500 m to the west displaying consistent lateral continuity typical of many epithermal lode systems.
-Multiple sub-parallel near-surface, high-grade veins were encountered.
+Multiple subparallel near-surface, high-grade veins were encountered.